Jarren Duran Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.00 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 6.02 team ERA that ranks last across all league pitching staffs.

-- Medina gets the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.37 ERA and 49 strikeouts in 53 2/3 innings pitched.
+- Blackburn (1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched) makes the start for the Athletics, his eighth of the season.

-- His last appearance came on Saturday against the Chicago White Sox, when the righty went five innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Sunday against the Chicago White Sox, the righty threw five innings, giving up five earned runs while surrendering six hits.

-- The 24-year-old has put up a 6.37 ERA and 8.2 strikeouts per nine innings across 11 games this season, while allowing a batting average of .271 to his opponents.
+- In seven games this season, the 29-year-old has a 4.50 ERA and 10 strikeouts per nine innings, while allowing a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.